Where to go and what to see

 - You can walk around the rocks at low tide heading towards Daniel’s Reef and view the rockpools and the fossils.
 The Kohuroa Stream divides the bay and a footbridge gives access to either end.
 The extensive grassy reserves are shaded with picnic tables and large enough for impromptu beach games.
 A well regarded diving school is based in Matheson Bay using Daniells Reef as a safe marine environment to practice newly acquired diving skills.

 Perhaps the most popular dive sight in the Auckland region due to its accessibility.
-The marine reserve is a playground for kayaking, snorkeling, scuba diving and glass bottom boat trips.
+The marine reserve is a playground for kayaking, snorkelling, scuba diving and glass bottom boat trips.

 From a mere 100 metres from the beach protecting the island from the Pacific Ocean swells.
 The island is part of a marine reserve and no landing is permitted.